-We’ve gone over such a vast range of products so that we could make sure that everyone can find the best Micro-ATX case for their requirements.
+We’ve gone over a vast range of cases so that everyone can find the best Micro-ATX case for their requirements.

 10 Best Micro-ATX Cases

 Updated for 2020 – We have looked again at any new contenders that are worth a mention, but the ones listed below are still top of the pile in our opinion.

 1. NZXT H400i – Best Micro ATX Case Overall

 - Available in a range of color combinations

 - Features integrated lighting and an RGB fan controller

 - Adaptive noise reduction balances fan noise and cooling

 If you’re willing to spend a little more money on your computer case, then the NZXT H400i is the best micro-ATX case in our opinion.
 This model is available in four different colors, and it comes installed with RGB strips that will allow you to customize it to your heart’s content.